pescaone/kobohm10/README.md

-# Connect kobo with XC-Soar to XC-Tracer device over BLE
+# Connect kobo with XC-Soar to XC-Tracer over BLE
 The project is about to equip a kobo reader with a HM-10/HM-11 module, and connect it to a XC-Tracer over bluetooth low energy BLE.

 Hardware: